SHadabKhan55/personal-project/README.md

 Would like to help us build the most developer-friendly E-Commerce platform?
 Start by reading our [Contributing Guide](https://github.com/bagisto/bagisto/blob/master/.github/CONTRIBUTING.md)!

 # License
-Bagisto is a truly open-source laravel eCommerce framework that will always be free under the [OSL-3.0 License](https://github.com/bagisto/bagisto/blob/master/LICENSE.txt).
+Bagisto is a truly open-source laravel eCommerce framework that will always be free under the

 # Security Vulnerabilities
 If you think that you have found a security issue in Bagisto, please do not use the issue tracker and do not post it publicly.
-Instead, all security issues must be sent to [mailto:support@bagisto.com](mailto:support@bagisto.com).
+Instead, all security issues must be sent to

 # Contributors

-This project is on [Open Collective](https://opencollective.com/bagisto), and it exists thanks to the people who contribute.
+This project is on and it exists thanks to the people who contribute.

 <a href="https://github.com/bagisto/bagisto/graphs/contributors"><img src="https://opencollective.com/bagisto/contributors.svg?width=890&button=false"/></a>